This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Some infections are severe and require hospitalization.
 So, make sure and see a doctor if you have been bitten by a tick and experience any of these common symptoms:

 I did end up going to see my doctor a week later.
 The black dot in the middle was concerning to me.
 Doc said I was asymptomatic, but prescribed a precautionary antibiotic.
 After that, the black dot ended up being a scab.
 So, when in doubt – seek medical attention.

-New update: Another month went by and I still had swelling and the black spot was now hard to the touch.
+Another month went by and I still had swelling and the black spot was now hard to the touch.
 I went to see the Doc again.
-He gave me another round of drugs…come to find out the head of the tick was working its self out.
+He gave me another round of drugs…come to find out the head of the tick was working itself out.